mlatcl/internalprojects/_posts/2010-01-01-inferring-complex-hidden-causes-of-disease.md

 ---
+title: Inferring Complex Hidden Causes of Disease through Probabilistic Models
+layout: phdproject
+categories:
+- PhD
 running: True
 year: 2010
-title: Inferring Complex Hidden Causes of Disease through Probabilistic Models
 abstract: |-
   The increased ability to measure individuals’ genetic profiles ( through single nucleotide polymorphisms), combined with the ability to characterize a disease activity through gene expression, and other biomarkers, should reveal more realistically complex webs of causal factors for disease.
 Understanding these causal factors would enable personalised interventions targeted to an individual’s genetic, environmental (including concurrent treatments) and treatment preference profile.